 A course will force you to write a certain way.
 Then a teacher who knows what to look for will critique your writing.

-This is a great way to pick up good writing habits if you need more hand-holding.
+I find this to be a great way to pick up good writing habits if you need hand-holding.

 #8 Avoid broken English in text messaging

-People text message so much these days.
-Some people text more than doing actual formal writing.
+People send so many text messages these days.
+Some people text more than formal writing.

 Given we’re creatures of habit, you can see the problem here.
 Texting can lead to poor writing habits.

-In other words, you’ll end up carrying your broken texting English to your formal writing.
+In other words, you’ll carry your broken texting English to your formal writing.
 For this reason, it’s important to not build bad writing habits.

 For example, I don’t use broken English when I text.
 I’ve built a good habit of writing good everywhere.

-This way, I can quickly transition from texting to technical writing.
+This way, I can quickly transition from texting to formal writing.
 It’s almost the same writing style for me.

 Passion goes a long way in anything you do.
 If you don’t have a passion for writing, a reader will know.